 Neural Environmental Microplastic Analysis & Prediction (NEMAP)

-How to avoid microplastics:
+Helpful resources to avoid microplastics:

 Cut down on single-use plastics like straws and plastic wraps.
 For more tips, visit https://sustainability.wustl.edu/microplastics-where-they-are-and-how-to-avoid-them/